|

 Aloe mitriformis Miller 1768 Syn.
 A. perfoliata (Mitre Aloe, puin aalwyn, krans aalwyn)

-The long creeping stems, often with side shoots, terminate in a rosette of triangular bluish-green leaves with yellowish marginal teeth and pustulate undersides.
+The long creeping stems, often with side shoots, terminate in a rosette of triangular bluish-green succulent leaves with yellowish marginal teeth and pustulate undersides.
 The branched flower stalks produce up to five dense racemes of tubular dull-red flowers during the Summer.

 Widely distributed in mountains of the Western Cape of South Africa where it experiences mainly Winter rainfall.